-In order to turn in your completed assignment, you must do as follows before 11:05 AM on Monday the 4th of November 2019:
+In order to turn in your completed assignment, you must do as follows before 4 PM on Friday the 10th of November 2023:

 - 1. Before the deadline, be sure you've updated the GitHub repository to reflect any changes you've made to the finished version of the code in your working copy using git commit -a and git push. - 2.
 When the deadline arrives, GitHub will automatically take a snapshot of your last commit (the last version you pushed before the deadline) and label it for the instructors as your submission.
-Your grade will be the score you receive on the tests run on this version of your code on our grading server.

-3. Write a design document: in a plain-text or PDF file named either design.txt or design.pdf, respectively, provide pseudocode for the algorithm used in your solution and a clear explanation in English of why it will always print trades in the same order on all participating hosts, given the assumptions stated at the start of this coursework, but no further assumptions.
+Your grade will be the score you receive on the tests run on this version of your code on our grading server. - 3.
+Write a design document: in a plain-text or PDF file named either design.txt or design.pdf, respectively, provide pseudocode for the algorithm used in your solution and a clear explanation in English of why it will always print trades in the same order on all participating hosts, given the assumptions stated at the start of this coursework, but no further assumptions.
+Your explanation should also cover why the parts of your design are necessary to the correctness of your solution.
 This design document may not be longer than one side of one page of A4 paper.
 Be sure that this file is pushed to the GitHub repository!
 Use the git add command to add this file to your local working repository, and then commit and push as usual to sync it to GitHub.